PennTURBO/disease-diagnosis-knowledgegraph-pipeline/skip_mondo_transitivity_example.md

 - repo `disease_diagnosis_20190617_add_mapsTo` on http://turbo-prd-db01:7200
 - Using `mydata:mapsTo` instead of `http://graphBuilder.org/mapsTo`
 - Using different graph names compared to repo `Hayden_diseaseToDiagnosis`
-- Like Hayden, not initially materializing transitively over MonDO subclasses OR testing for excludable rare/syndromic diseases
+- As Hayden does for `Hayden_diseaseToDiagnosis`, I didn't initially materialize transitively over MonDO subclasses OR test for excludable rare/syndromic diseases

 ## Next steps
 - Try with the other paths